Maine: Economy

-Commercial fishing, once a mainstay of the state's economy, maintains a presence, particularly lobstering and groundfishing.
-While lobster is the main seafood focus for Maine, the harvest of both oysters and seaweed are on the rise.
-In 2015, 14% of the Northeast's total oyster supply came from Maine.
-The shrimp industry of Maine is on a government-mandated hold.
-With an ever-decreasing Northern shrimp population, Maine fishermen are no longer allowed to catch and sell shrimp.
-The hold began in 2014, but a pilot program allowing limited shrimp fishing began in 2025.
-Western Maine aquifers and springs are a source of bottled water for companies like Poland Spring.

 Maine's industrial outputs consist chiefly of paper, lumber and wood products, electronic equipment, leather products, food products, textiles, and bio-technology.
 Naval shipbuilding and construction remain key as well, with Bath Iron Works in Bath and Portsmouth Naval Shipyard in Kittery.

 Brunswick Landing, formerly Naval Air Station Brunswick, is also in Maine.
 Formerly a large support base for the U.S. Navy, the BRAC campaign initiated the Naval Air Station's closing, despite a government-funded effort to upgrade its facilities.
 The former base has since been changed into a civilian business park, as well as a new satellite campus for Southern Maine Community College.